-- Flour: White wheat all purpose flour that you can replace by a whole grain flour or a gluten free flour.
+- Flour: White wheat cake flour that you can replace by all-purpose flour or gluten-free flour.

-- Sugar: White granulated sugar or a flavored sugar like brown sugar or cane sugar.
+- Sugar: White granulated sugar or flavored sugar like brown sugar or cane sugar.

-- Buttermilk: The acidity of the buttermilk contributes to the soft texture of these chocolate chip muffin recipe.
-If you don't have buttermilk you can always replace it with milk, plain yogurt or sour cream.
+- Buttermilk: The acidity of the buttermilk contributes to the soft texture of this chocolate chip muffin recipe.
+If you don't have buttermilk you can always replace it with milk and lemon juice, plain yogurt, or sour cream.
 You can also make a mixture of ⅔ buttermilk and ⅓ sour cream.

-- Vegetable oil: It's a mixture of vegetable oil and butter that gives it that moist texture.
+- Vegetable oil: A mixture of vegetable oil and butter gives it that moist texture.
 Use grape seed oil or sunflower oil.

-- Butter: I use melted butter that I let cool a bit, but you can also use softened butter directly, but it must be unsalted butter.
+- Butter: I use unsalted butter melted that I let cool a bit, but you can also use softened butter directly, but it must be unsalted butter.

 - Eggs: large eggs at room temperature.

 - Raising agent: A mixture of baking powder and baking soda.